Social justice movement veterans help Poor People's Campaign

 King’s death was devastating to those who believed in his social justice mission.
 But Edelman said it was never a question of abandoning the campaign.
 “It was Martin’s last dream.”

-National writer Allen G. Breed contributed to this story from Carthage, North Carolina, and video journalist Teresa Crawford contributed from Chicago.
+National writer Allen G. Breed contributed to this story from Carthage, N.C. , and video journalist Teresa Crawford contributed from Chicago.

 Follow Martha Waggoner on Twitter at http://twitter.com/mjwaggonernc.
 Whack is The Associated Press’ national writer for race and ethnicity.
 Follow her on Twitter at http://www.emarvelous.com